aiblade/IPIM/README.md

 ## Methodology
 ### Explore the attack surface
-1. Map out all actions the LLM has access to perform
+1. Map out all actions the LLM has access to perform.
-2. Map out all attacker-injectable sources the LLM has access to read from
+2. Map out all attacker-injectable sources the LLM has access to read from.
+3. Attempt to obtain the system prompt.

 ### Craft the exploit
 *For all source-action pairings:*

-3. Determine if the LLM can be pre-authorized to perform the action
+4. Determine if the LLM can be pre-authorized to perform the action.
-4. Inject a more persuasive prompt into the source
+5. Inject a more persuasive prompt into the source.
-5. Ask the LLM to read from the source and observe if the action occurs
+6. Ask the LLM to read from the source and observe if the action occurs.

 ### Refine the prompt
 *If the action does not occur:*

-6. Repeat steps 4 and 5, iteratively modifying the prompt until you achieve success
+7. Repeat steps 5 and 6, iteratively modifying the prompt until the attack is successful.

 ## White Paper
 The link below contains detailed examples and prompts: